Anshul7457/Bootcamp-project-2/README.md

 ##  Getting Started

-   *  Simply download the ./ sudoku-solver.cpp ./ file found in the ./ Bootcamp-project-2/ ./ directory.
+   *  Simply download the [sudoku-solver.cpp](sudoku-solver.cpp) file found in the [Bootcamp-project-2/](Bootcamp-project-2/) directory.
 Run it using any standard C++ compiler.
 In case of any errors or compatibility issues,submit an issue in this git.

   * There are two ways to to input the Sudoku puzzle after downloading the code.